shepelevn/storage-cloud-api/README.md

 ## Notes

-It's possible to change server inner errors processing by changing the
+It's possible to change how internal server errors are handled by modifying
-config file inside `./src/Config/config.env`.
+the config file inside `./src/Config/config.env`.

 With `DEV=true` the exception messages are being sent in response body.

-With `DEBUG=true` exceptions are being thrown and are being shown in a response body
+With `DEBUG=true` exceptions are thrown and their messages are displayed in a response body

-Also in config file you can change maximum file size and default
+Also, in config file, you can change maximum file size and default
 total available space for users.